larsid/fogbed/README.md

 ### 3. Containernet Installation

-The script clones the [Containernet](https://github.com/containernet/containernet) repository to the `/opt/fogbed/containernet` directory and then uses an Ansible playbook to install Containernet and its dependencies, which include Mininet and Open vSwitch.
+The script clones the [Containernet](https://github.com/containernet/containernet) repository to the `/opt/fogbed/containernet` directory and then uses an Ansible playbook to install Containernet and its system dependencies, which include Docker, Mininet, and Open vSwitch.

-### 4. Python Virtual Environment Configuration
+### 4. Fogbed and Containernet Installation in Virtual Environment

 A Python virtual environment is created at `/opt/fogbed/venv`.
 This environment isolates Fogbed's Python libraries from system libraries, avoiding version conflicts.

-### 5. Fogbed and Containernet Installation in Virtual Environment

 Inside the virtual environment, the script installs the `fogbed` and `containernet` libraries using `pip`.

 ### 6. System Commands Configuration